craigbarnes/lua-gumbo/README.md

 an implementation of a standard API, cross-checking the list with the [MDN DOM reference] should suffice for now.

+*Note:* When referring to external DOM documentation, don't forget to translate JavaScript examples to use Lua `object:method()` call syntax.

 DOM API
 -------